bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 Finally, make sure to merge any changes you've made to its parent during its review before seeking final review of your child PR.

 [_This is partly based on Hyper's Git and GitHub guide._](https://github.com/hyperoslo/playbook/blob/master/GIT_AND_GITHUB.md)

+## Releases

+Steps for releasing a new version of your app:

+1. Switch to the `master` branch.
+2. Bump the projects version number (make sure to use [semantic versioning](http://semver.org/)) and build number.
+3. Create the archive.
+4. Upload the archive to iTunes Connect for submission to TestFlight or App Review.
+4. Create a [release on GitHub](https://help.github.com/articles/creating-releases/).
+Remember to mark it as a `pre-release` if needed.